← Blog

 "Can you show me something similar you've built for a business like mine?"
 "Who owns the automations after the project ends — do I need your account to run them?"
 "What happens if something breaks in 3 months?"
 "Have you worked with businesses that serve Chinese or Korean-speaking customers?"

-The last question matters in Metro Vancouver.
+The last question matters in many North American cities.
 If a significant share of your customers communicate in Mandarin, Cantonese, or Korean, your AI specialist should have experience building multilingual workflows.

 Where to find practitioners